 You Might Want To Choose Saatva If:

 - You Want A More Traditional Feel– Saatva definitely has a traditional innerspring feel.
-If this is what you are used to and prefer, then Saatva would be a clear choice for you.
+If this is what people are used to and prefer, then Saatva would be a clear choice for them.
+Make sure to check out our best innerspring mattresses article as well.

 - You Want More Bounce/Resilience– Some people like their mattress to be very quick to respond or bouncy.
-You definitely get that more with Saatva than with the Amerisleep mattresses.
+Sleepers definitely get that more with Saatva than with the Amerisleep mattresses.

 Learn more in my full Saatva review.